Updated July 10, 2023

-Net return is the net profit earned on the investment when the investments are sold.
+Net return is the net profit earned when the investments are sold.
 These figures can be taken from the Income statement of the company.
-The cost of Investment is the total amount of money for which the investment was purchased or it is the cost paid for the investment.
+The acquisition cost is the total amount of money for which the asset was purchased or the cost paid.
 This figure can be taken from the Balance sheet.

 The return on investment is a financial measure or a simple ratio that shows the percentage of return earned on the investment made.
-In a business financial analysis ROI is an important metric used to rank the different number of investments available on the basis of their percentage of earnings.
+In a business financial analysis, ROI is an important metric used to rank the different number of available assets based on their earnings percentage.
 The ROI is always expressed in a percentage form.

 The return on investment measure is used for knowing the potential earnings of an investment.
-ROI helps in doing the comparison on the basis of the profitability of the available investment opportunities.
-The investment that has the maximum ROI among the different investments available is always prioritized.
-The return on investment considers the elements of earnings and the cost of investment which helps in the analysis of how much potential investments have in terms of profitability.
+ROI helps make the comparison based on the profitability of the available investment opportunities.
+The investment with the maximum ROI among the available assets is always prioritized.
+The return on investment considers the elements of earnings and the cost of acquisition which helps in the analysis of how many potential investments have in terms of profitability.

 Let’s take an example to understand the calculation in a better manner.

 A person wants to invest in the shares of a company.
-He purchased 100 shares at the price of $500 each and after sometime purchased 100 shares again of the same company at the price of $550 per share.
-After a few years, it sold all the 200 shares at the price of $600 per share.
-Calculate the return on investment ratio of the person.
+He purchased 100 shares at the price of $500 each and, after some time, bought 100 shares again of the same company at the cost of $550 per share.
+After a few years, it sold all the 200 shares at $600 per share.
+Calculate the ROI ratio of the person.

 Cost of Investment = Purchase Price *Quantity Purchased